 Early Notables of the Jernigen family (pre 1700)

-More information is included under the topic Early Jernigen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Jernigen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jernigen family